 The vertebral column, also known as the spinal column or simply spine, is a column of 26 bones in an adult body (24 vertebrae interspaced with cartilage in addition to the sacrum and coccyx).
 In adolescents, the column consists of 33 bones as the sacrum's five bones and the coccyx's four do not fuse together until after adolescence.
 The spine is further divided into regions: cervical (the neck), thoracic (upper back), lumbar (lower back), sacral, and coccygeal.
 In between the vertebrae are thin regions of cartilage known as intervertebral discs, which are made of a fibrous outer shell (annulus fibrosus) and a pulpy center (nucleus pulposus).These cartilaginous intervertebral discs, which act as "shock-absorbers," help distribute weight, and keep vertebrae oriented in the correct spacing.

-Scoliosis is a condition that can occurs in toddlers and young children, but primarily affects children from the age of 10 till they are fully grown as well as the older adults.
-Scoliosis is a rotaional curvature of the spine that most often occurs during a growth spurt, but the cause for most scoliosis is unknown.
-Most cases of scoliosis are mild, but it is possible for children to develop spine deformities that progressing get worse as they grow.
+Scoliosis is a condition that can occur in toddlers and young children, but primarily affects children from the age of 10 till they are fully grown as well as the older adults.
+Scoliosis is a sideways curvature of the spine that most often occurs during a growth spurt, but the cause for most scoliosis is unknown.
+Most cases of scoliosis are mild, but it is possible for children to develop spine deformities that progressively get worse as they grow.
 There are several different types of scoliosis that may affect children with the most common being the following:

-Cogenital Scoliosis - Cogential scoliosis is a birth defect, meaning that the child is born with scoliosis.
-This occurs when one or more parts of the vertebra either does not form completely or does not separate accurately.
+Congenital Scoliosis - Congenial scoliosis is a birth defect, meaning that the child is born with scoliosis.
+This occurs when one or more parts of the vertebrae either does not form completely or does not separate accurately.

 Neuromuscular Scoliosis - Neuromuscular scoliosis is caused by medical conditions that affect the nerves and muscles in the form of weakness or imbalance.
 Common neuromuscular conditions that have been linked to scoliosis are cerebral palsy, spinal cord injury, or muscular dystrophy.